SSSD/sssd/SECURITY.md

 Direct all security questions and vulnerability reports to:

-- **Email**: `<!-- security@project.com -->`
+- **Email**: secalert@redhat.com
-- `<!-- optional -->` **GPG key ID**:
+- Further details **GPG key ID** and fingerprint: https://access.redhat.com/security/team/contact

-## **Security Policy**

-- `<!-- Link/text of project-specific vulnerability management and incident response policy.
-It can be located at the project website, docs pages. -->`

 ## **Supported Versions**

 We regularly perform patch releases for the supported latest version `<!-- Link to the latest version/build location/latest tag -->`, which contains fixes for relevant security vulnerabilities and important bugs.
 Prior releases might receive critical security fixes on a best-effort basis.
-However, we cannot guarantee that security fixes will get back-ported to these unsupported versions, unless stated otherwise in our support  matrix `<!-- Link/text to the actual support matrix. -->`
+However, we cannot guarantee that security fixes will get back-ported to these unsupported versions.

 ## **EU Cyber Resilience Act — Open Source Steward Statement**